Hà Tĩnh province

-Hà Tĩnh is a northern coastal province in the North Central Coast region, the Central of Vietnam.
-It borders Nghệ An to the north, Quảng Bình to the south, Bolikhamsai and Khammouane of Laos to the west and the South China Sea (Gulf of Tonkin) to the east.
+Hà Tĩnh is a province in the North Central Coast region of Vietnam.
+It borders Nghệ An to the north, Quảng Bình to the south, Laos to the west, and the South China Sea (Gulf of Tonkin) to the east.

-Hà Tĩnh together with neighbouring Nghệ An province the two provinces are together called "Nghệ Tĩnh", and the locals are known for speaking Vietnamese with a very noticeable regional accent.
+Hà Tĩnh together with neighbouring Nghệ An province the two provinces are together called "Nghệ Tĩnh", and the locals are known for speaking Vietnamese with a regional accent.

 Geography

 Hà Tĩnh is about 340 km (211 miles) south of Hanoi.

-Climate

 The climate is sub-tropical, with cooler temperatures in winter; Vietnam's highest ever temperature, 43.4 degrees Celsius (110 Fahrenheit), was recorded in the province in 2019.